Regimental Band and Choir

 The group has a prestigious performance history, including venues like the White House, the Pentagon, the Lincoln Center for the Performing Arts in New York City, and the Academy of Music where they performed with the Philadelphia Orchestra.

-In their spare time, the Regimental Choir provides music for Valley Forge Military Academy and College’s annual Military Tattoo in November, the Holiday Concert in December, and the Spring Concert in May.
+In their spare time, the Regimental Choir provides music for Valley Forge Military Academy and College’s annual Military Tattoo in November and the Holiday Concert in December.
 They also perform at Sunday services in the Alumni Memorial Chapel of St. Cornelius the Centurion on the Valley Forge campus.

 Valley Forge upholds the traditions of Field Music, which is older than American patriotism.
 Throughout history, soldiers have used music to communicate with one another.